wasp-lang/wasp/web/docs/guides/crud.md

 CRUD operations currently have a limited set of knowledge about the business logic they are implementing.
 For example, they don't know that a task should be connected to the user that is creating it.
 This is why we had to override the `create` operation in the example above.

 Another thing, they are not aware of the authorization rules.
 For example, they don't know that a user should not be able to create a task for another user.
-We are looking into adding role-based authorization to Wasp, and we plan to make CRUD operations aware of the authorization rules.
+In the future, we will be adding role-based authorization to Wasp, and we plan to make CRUD operations aware of the authorization rules.

 Another issue is input validation and sanitization.
 For example, we might want to make sure that the task description is not empty.